 The challenge of improving government budgeting planning was an important subject covered at the FreeBalance International Steering Committee (FISC) conference in Managua, Nicaragua last week.
-This was a good seque from the government performance session earlier in the day.
+This was a good segue from the government performance session earlier in the day.

 Governments often have poor budget predictability.
 Why are governments unable to effectively predict revenue and expenditures requirements?
 Analysis required for the creation of “Medium-Term Macroeconomic Frameworks” is often well-formed.
 However, the creation of annual and medium-term budgets are often inaccurate.
 FISC attendees discussed the problem of poor data.

 Inaccurate and untimely data can lead to improper policies.
-Many governments acquire separate financial systems for accounting, tax adminstration, procurement, budget planning, assets, debt and payroll.
+Many governments acquire separate financial systems for accounting, tax administration, procurement, budget planning, assets, debt and payroll.
 These systems have different classifications and database structures.
 The result of different metadata is fragmented information.